SteeltoeOSS/Documentation/docs/messaging/rabbitmq-intro.md

 ## Basics

 [RabbitMQ](https://www.rabbitmq.com/) is a lightweight, reliable, scalable, and portable message broker based on the AMQP protocol.
-Steeltoe uses the `RabbitMQ` .NET client to communicate through the AMQP protocol.
+Steeltoe uses the `RabbitMQ` .NET client to communicate to a broker over the AMQP protocol.

 RabbitMQ configuration is controlled by external configuration properties in `Spring:RabbitMq:*+`.
 For example, you might declare the following section in your `appsettings.json`: